research-outcome/LLM-Game-Benchmark/README.md

 | ------------- | ------------- | ------------- |
 | ![tictactoe](https://github.com/research-outcome/LLM-Game-Benchmark/assets/1295373/bceee748-f151-4854-a558-a07dde7ff6a3)  | ![connect4](https://github.com/research-outcome/LLM-Game-Benchmark/assets/1295373/42f19aca-7c54-4813-ae0d-58f21b233b5b)  | ![gomoku](https://github.com/research-outcome/LLM-Game-Benchmark/assets/1295373/e79fdfc5-8acb-41bf-8237-acc9c720a90f) |

+We have published the details of this study.
+If you use the output data, please cite the publication:
+- Link to the publication

 Use the following tags when made public:
 #llm #game #benchmark #large-language-models #deep-learning #nlp #agi #reasoning #strategic-thinking #performance-testing #evaluation